isabella232/document-services.en/help/usecases/ddppdfembedapi.md

 res.render('index', { title: 'Embedding PDF', papers: papers });
 ```

-To render the collection of whitepapers on the homepage, open the \\views\\index.ejs file and replace the existing code with the code from our project’s [index file](https://github.com/marcelooliveira/EmbedPDF/blob/main/pdf-app/views/index.ejs).
+To render the collection of whitepapers on the homepage, open the \\views\\index.ejs file and replace the existing code with the code from your project’s [index file](https://github.com/marcelooliveira/EmbedPDF/blob/main/pdf-app/views/index.ejs).

 Now, rerun npm start and open <http://localhost:3000> to view your collection of available whitepapers.

 ![Screenshot of thumbnails for whitepapers](assets/ddp_4.png)

-In the next sections onvolve enhancing the website and using [PDF Embed API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-embed.html) to display the PDF documents on our web page.
+In the next sections involve enhancing the website and using [PDF Embed API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-embed.html) to display the PDF documents the web page.
 PDF Embed API is free to use — you just need to obtain an API credential.

 ## Getting a PDF Embed API credential